Shantalai/Shantalai/README.md

+- Do you ever ponder the question: "How do I debug myself" ?
+- Talk to me if you do!
-- 🔭 I’m currently working a project that will help people to overcome social anxiety
+- 🔭 I’m currently anxiously studying for coding interviews
-- 🌱 I’m currently learning React Native and exploring PyTorch
+- 🌱 I’m currently learning to think about edge cases ahead of time
-- ⚡ Fun fact: I can dance :sunglasses: